LUTGraphGroup/MKHCNet/README.md

-# MKHCNet
-##A Mamba-Driven KolmogorovArnold Network Framework for Automatic ICD Coding Using Semantic Disease Knowledge Graphs
+# MKHCNet:A Mamba-Driven KolmogorovArnold Network Framework for Automatic ICD Coding Using Semantic Disease Knowledge Graphs